dario-piotrowicz/next-apps-for-testing/README.md

 - Dynamic static page (`/dynamic/[slug]`).
   - Generates with `foo`, `bar`, `baz` params at build time.
   - 404 for any other params.

+## simple-wasm-pages-13.3.1

+Simple application showing a single page (under the `pages` directory, no `src` nor `app`) which imports a wasm module (built from rust) with a function that adds one to a give number and shows the result on the screen.

+Notes:
+  - it currently fails the build when running next-on-pages (v.0.10.0) since esbuild can't resolve the wasm import.
+  - `next dev` generated the following runtime error if you specify the edge runtime (haven't tried deploying it):
+    ```
+    TypeError: addOne is not a function
+    ```